sijones/DiyBatteryBMS/README.md

 https://amzn.to/3JV64q7

 ## Disclaimer
-I WILL NOT BE HELD LIABLE FOR ANY DAMAGE THAT YOU DO TO YOU OR ONE OF YOUR DEVICES.
+I WILL NOT BE HELD LIABLE FOR ANY DAMAGE THAT YOU DO TO YOU, ONE OF YOUR DEVICES, BURN YOUR HOUSE DOWN, ETC.
+A CERTAIN LEVEL OF KNOWLEDGE IS EXPECTED, LIKE HOW TO WIRE THINGS AND PROGRAM THE SOFTWARE TO YOUR DEVICE.